 Question 15: What’s Annotation-based container configuration?

 It is an alternative container configuration to the previously mentioned XML.
 This type of configuration is mainly focused on the bytecode metadata.

-Probably the most important tip that I can give you (at least when it comes to Spring framework interview questions) is to study as many of the different variations of these questions as you can possibly find.
-Simply pick a random question from this tutorial, google it to find broader definitions of the terms and then see what similar inquiries your might come across.
+Probably the most important tip that I can give you (at least when it comes to Spring framework interview questions) is to study as many of the different variations of these questions as you can find.
+Simply pick a random question from this tutorial, google it to find broader definitions of the terms and then see what similar inquiries you might come across.

 During the actual Spring interview questions itself, always try to add your own opinion about the question that you’re asked, especially if it’s a definition-based one.
 Your employers are likely to appreciate the fact that you are trying to put complicated terms and concepts in your own, personal words.
 And don’t forget to revise Boot or MVC questions – they are simply extensions of the main thing, and you’re bound to get asked about them sooner or later.